rackerlabs/support-how-to/content/cloud-networks/common-network-troubleshooting-tools.md

 Traceroute is a computer network diagnostic tool that displays the route (or path) of a network hop and measures transit delays of packets across an IP network.
 Traceroute is particularly useful for identifying network latency issues.

+**Note:** On Windows operating systems the `traceroute` command is named `tracert`.
+When performing a traceroute from your computer you should substitute the command name for the appropriate one for your system.

 Use the `traceroute` command followed by URL of the website or the IP address of the server that you want to test as shown in the following example:

     $ traceroute google.com